Priyanka2508/BizCardX/README.md

 # BizCardX
-Extracting Business cards with OCR

-Technologies used:
-OCR,
-Streamlit,
-SQLite
+Extracting Business cards with OCR.
+This app will help in extracting relevant information from the card just by uploading it using easyOCR.
+The uploaded data can be viewed, updated and deleted in this app.

 Packages Used: